tianyimasf/pages/_articles/real_disaster_tweets.md

 For this competition, I started by researching and understanding the details of the Transformer architecture.
 The most important component of this architecture is the multihead attention mechanism.

 The mechanism takes its input in the form of three parameters, known as Query(Q), Key(K) and Value(V).
 They come in the format of matrices, and the main idea is drawn from informtation retrieval.
 For example, if you are searching for YouTube videos, and put in a few key words(Q), the search engine look for similar tag words(K), and return videos(V) associated with those tags.
 This QKV system is the backbone of the Transformer architecture.
-One block component using the attention mechanism will essentially multiply Q with a weight matrix Wq, similarly K with Wk, V with Vk, and them together, withsome normalization and non-linearity.
+One block component using the attention mechanism will essentially multiply Q with a weight matrix Wq, similarly K with Wk, V with Wk, and them together, withsome normalization and non-linearity.

 ![transformer wq](../images/transformer_wq.webp)